Chemical and Biotechnical Science

 Chemical and biotechnical science technicians are typically working in the food industry, pharmaceutical industry, independent analytical laboratories or universities.
 The work can include practical laboratory work, quality assurance and research.
 With your AP degree, you also have the opportunity to continue your studies on the undergraduate or graduate level.

 The AP degree programme in Chemical and Biotechnical Science is the first 2½ years of a Bachelor’s programme.
 On completion of this programme, you have the opportunity to apply for one of our related Bachelor’s top-up degree programmes to earn a full Bachelor’s degree.

 You can study, join a summer school or take your internship abroad during the programme.

 The duration of the programme is five semesters.
 The first 1½-year is spent at the academy.
 The last year consists of practical and theoretical work in a company.
 You will spend about half the time doing practical work in the laboratories at the academy.

-Teaching is diversified and offers an alternating mix of theory, laboratory work, project work, lectures, study visits and thematic teaching.
+Teaching is diversified and offers an alternating mix of theory, laboratory work, project work, lectures, study visits and thematic teaching - which is also reflected in the exams during the education.
 Theoretical teaching is team-based whereas laboratory work is performed both individually and in small groups.
-Both the teaching and the examination forms are primarily project organised, reflecting the work form you will encounter in your future job as a chemical and biotechnical technician.
+The teaching forms are primarily project organised, reflecting the work form you will encounter in your future job as a chemical and biotechnical technician.

 Teaching is mainly theme-orientated.
 The themes include water, environment, foodstuffs, chemical synthesis, fermentation, biotechnology and chemical technology.
 The programme consists of compulsory subjects (70 ECTS) and elective elements including project (20 ECTS) and an internship (50 ECTS) and a final project (10 ECTS).
 You will follow a series of different subjects: microbiology, biotechnology, apparatus technique, laboratory technique, analysis methods and chemistry.